FreeAllMedia/conan/README.md

 ## Conan.js Is Different

-Conan.js is unique in that it does *not* issue shell commands directly, and instead opts to complete all instructions through native Node.js libraries.
+Conan.js does *not* issue shell commands directly, and instead opts to complete all instructions through native Node.js libraries.
 This approach allows Conan.js to take full advantage of Node's excellent cross-platform capabilities, providing maximum compatibility.

 ### How It Works: